The significant impact of the COVID-19 pandemic is being felt in all corners of the world.

 Chances are, you have employees who want to help those who have been greatly affected by the crisis - whether that be other employees, customers or the general public.

-Create a dedicated area on your intranet where employees can easily connect with and offer assistance to one another.
+One of the advantages of digital transformation in crisis control is that an intranet allows you to create a dedicated area where employees can easily connect with and offer assistance to one another.
 Have a large and geographically dispersed workforce?
 Create separate hubs and/or use security groups to show and hide appropriate content to different employees.

 This can include anything from a 'classifieds' posting where people can offer to do grocery runs for other employees who are in quarantine, ask if fellow employees take care of their pets while they in turn, take care of a loved one, and so on.